openeuropa/oe_paragraphs/README.md

 #### Banner
 Allows editors to create Banners that display a prominent message and related action.
 To get this paragraph type enable the OpenEuropa Paragraphs Media submodule.

+#### Chart
+Allows editors to create paragraphs that display Webtools chart media entities.
+To get this paragraph type enable the OpenEuropa Paragraphs Chart submodule.

+#### Description list
+Allows editors to create paragraphs that provide HTML description lists with a heading.
+To get this paragraph type enable the OpenEuropa Paragraphs Horizontal description list submodule.

+#### Iframe
+Allows editors to create paragraphs that display Iframe media entities.
+To get this paragraph type enable the OpenEuropa Paragraphs Iframe submodule.

+#### Map
+Allows editors to create paragraphs that display Webtools map media entities.
+To get this paragraph type enable the OpenEuropa Paragraphs Map submodule.

+#### Text with feature media
+Allows editors to create paragraphs that show a rich text with a title and a featured media on the right, if any.
+To get this paragraph type enable the OpenEuropa Text with featured Media paragraph submodule.

+#### Social feed
+Allows editors to create paragraphs that display Webtools social feed media entities.
+To get this paragraph type enable the OpenEuropa Paragraphs Social feed submodule.

+#### Timeline
+Allows editors to create paragraphs that display displays concurrent and/or sequential items visually on a time axis.
+To get this paragraph type enable the OpenEuropa Paragraphs Timeline submodule.

 ## Development setup